devus10/codinoapp/README.md

-Use `npm install` to install npm dependencies, bower dependencies and TypeScript typings.
+`npm install` to install npm dependencies, bower dependencies and TypeScript typings.

-Use `npm start` to run application.
+`npm start` to run the application.
 > Application starts on 9999 port by default.
-You can change port number in `bs-config.json` file.
+You can change the port number in `bs-config.json` file.